mohdhaseen/mohdhaseen/README.md

 - 👋 Hi, I’m @mohdhaseen
-- 👀 I’m interested in diffent programming concepts like Data Structure, multithreading and kotlin programming.
+- 👀 I like programming and software development.
-- 🌱 I’m currently learning Data Structure, multithreading and kotlin programming.
+- 🌱 I’m currently working on android applications.
 - 💞️ I’m looking to collaborate on a paid andorid project
 - 📫 How to reach me: mohdhaseen99@gmail.com